 - Heat Pumps

 Heat pumps function like a refrigerator by removing heat from the air using refrigerants and electric power, then moving air from one area to another.
 They have the added benefit of working without ducts, making them highly flexible and practical.
 Regular maintenance is critical for heat pumps, as with any other HVAC system.
 This way, they produce lower carbon emissions and remain considerably safer than combustible furnaces.
-For maintenance or heating repair services in Dover, contact our team at Air Doctorx Heating & Air Conditioning!
+For maintenance or heating repair services in Delaware and Eastern Shore Maryland, contact our team at Air Doctorx Heating & Air Conditioning!

 - Gas-Fired Heating Systems